MetPX/sarracenia/doc/sr_watch.1.rst

 By Default, sr_watch selects a (OS dependent) optimal method to watch a directory.
 For large trees, the optimal method can be manyfold (10x or even 100x) faster to recognize when a file has been modified.
 In some cases, however, platform optimal methods do not work (such as with some network shares, or distributed file systems), so one must use a slower but more reliable and portable polling method.
 The *poll* keyword causes sr_watch to select the polling method in spite of the availability of a normally better one.

-The *realpath* option is intended only for debugging/developer usage.  *Realpath* resolves paths given to their canonical ones, eliminating any indirection via symlinks.
-The behaviour improves the ability of sr_watch to monitor trees, but the trees may have completely different paths than the arguments given.
-This option also enforces traversing of symbolic links.
-This is implemented to preserve the behaviour of an earlier iteration of sr_watch, but it is not clear if it required or useful.
-Feedback welcome.

 .. note::
    move or rename events are treated as modify events